rjrodger/gubu/README.md

 There are heartfelt arguments on both sides of this issue, but Gubu must choose, and Gubu chooses not to accept empty strings as a `string` type.
-This protects you from all sorts of wierd bugs.
+This protects you from all sorts of weird bugs.

-The engineering compromise is based on the priniciple of explicit notice.
-Since reasonable people have a reasonable disagreement about this behaviour, a mitigation of the issue is to make it explicit.
+The engineering compromise is based on the principle of explicit notice.
+Since reasonable people have a reasonable disagreement about this behavior, a mitigation of the issue is to make it explicit.
 Thus, the `Empty(String)`, or `Empty('foo')` shapes need to be used if you want to accept empty strings (required or optional, respectively).